Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Susan graduated in 1993 from the University of Washington with a BS degree in Oceanography, emphasizing marine geology and geophysics.
-Previous to her 8+ years of work with the Vents program, she worked for five years in the seafloor survey industry.
-Susan specializes in seafloor data acquisition, processing, analysis, three-dimensional rendering of ocean features and their geological interpretation.
-She manages large data sets that include bathymetry, sidescan/backscatter, seafloor sample information, and real-time logging system data collected by a variety of seafloor remote sensing systems.
-Susan has been the web coordinator on four previous OE signature expeditions (Submarine Ring of Fire 2002-2005), and will resume that role for the OE Submarine Ring of Fire 2006 web site.
+Susan Merle graduated in 1993 from the University of Washington with a BS in oceanography, emphasizing marine geology and geophysics.
+Previous to her more than eight years of work with the Vents program, she worked for five years in the sea-floor survey industry.
+Merle specializes in sea-floor data acquisition, processing, analysis, and three-dimensional rendering of ocean features and their geological interpretation.
+She manages large data sets that include bathymetry, sidescan/backscatter, sea-floor sample information, and real-time logging system data collected by a variety of sea-floor remote sensing systems.
+She has been the Web coordinator on four previous Ocean Exploration (OE) signature expeditions (Submarine Ring of Fire 2002 through 2005), and will resume that role for the OE Submarine Ring of Fire 2006 Web site.

 Ko-ichi NakamuraKo-ichi Nakamura